nwirp/nwirp/contribute.md

 The Northwest Immigrant Rights Project **('NWIRP')** knows that utilizing technology is a crucial part of ensuring our mission's success.
 We have created this repository to invite you to contribute to our work and provide you with the guidelines to contribute to our source code and use it to help keep families together, protect people from violence, and stand up to injustice.

 You do not have to be a developer, engineer, lawyer, or wizard (although wizards are highly encouraged to join) to contribute to any of our projects.
 Our goal is to ensure that contributing to our work is as accessible as possible.
-A lot of people with many different skills contribute to all our projects: our software, IT infrastructure, the artwork, this and other documentation are the results of a joint effort by our community.
-If you'd like to contribute, here are some suggestions with link to their corresponding guidelines:
+A lot of people with many different skills contribute to all our projects: our software, IT infrastructure, artwork, this and other documents are the results of a joint effort by our community.

-## How you can Help
+## If you'd like to contribute, here are some suggestions with links to learn more.

 ### Coding and Maintaining Software